 We have gathered a list of high school graduation gifts that look forward and backward.
 Gifts that have been in the family for generations or quilts made of T-shirted memories recall so much of what our kids are leaving behind.
 With these, they will have a bit of home traveling with them as they leave.
 We also look forward to their new adventure, as we send them on their way with gifts to keep them safe, happy and healthy.

 This is Part 1 one of our list.
 Make sure to check out what high school graduation gifts we put in Part 2.
 Congrats to moms and dads and good luck to your grads!

 The top new tech gift this year is the Echo Spot.
-With voice-recognition technology, your student can ask “Alexa” to play music, get the latest weather info, read an audio book, summons an Uber or Domino’s pizza and much, much more.
-Wow.
-Just wow.
+With voice-recognition technology, your student can ask Alexa to play music, get the latest weather or sports info, read an audio book, summons an Uber or Domino’s pizza and much, much more.

 Noise-canceling earphones like this one that Consumer Reports gives highest marks to: Bose QuietComfort 25 Acoustic Noise Cancelling Headphones – Apple devices, Black – Wired can be a lifesaver.
 Even the quietest roommate makes noise; your grad will really appreciate these once it’s time to hit the books despite music being blasted inside that tiny dorm room.

 Wait, your student is the one likely to be blasting the music and starting the party?
 This Bose SoundLink Color Bluetooth Speaker (Blue) might be their perfect gift.

 This lovely Alex and Ani Gold Bangle Bracelet can be a wonderful reminder for your daughter with a message of empowerment and love.

 All graduates need towels which can be somewhat generic unless you add a monogram.
 Pottery Barn Dorm has an extensive selection of colors and styles; consider picking the colors for their new school.